Do you know about Maslow’s pyramid of needs?

 This makes sense.
 When our car has broken down in the snow and we’re cold and hungry, we focus on shelter and warmth – not so much on writing novels or volunteering to help other people.

 On this site we are trying to haul our butts off the bottom level and head up to the top of the pyramid.
-The view is better from up there.
+I hear that the view is better from up there.

 We owe it to ourselves and our families and friends to start by getting our own shit together.
 Think about the airline safety briefing : always apply your own oxygen mask before helping others.

 Real life is not like the Catholic Church: there are no sainthoods handed out for martyrdom.
-I know this is true because when I was in the Prison Camp, I started to get Martyr Syndrome.
+I know this because when I was in The Prison Camp, I started to get Martyr Syndrome.
 Here are some clues when you are starting to suffer from Martyr Syndrome:

 - My boss / team / wife / children / cats / goldfish don’t understand how hard I work for them

 - If it wasn’t for me, this entire department / school / house / capitalist system would fall apart

 - I must provide private education / piano lessons / an ipad for my kids at any cost or else they will end up selling crystal meth or turning tricks

 - I work so hard that I just don’t have enough time for exercise / 8hrs sleep / myself

 People who martyr themselves tend to let their own health and well-being suffer and this does not work for anyone.
 James Altucher reminds us of the importance of following what he calls the Daily Practice every day.
 This includes getting exercise, eating well, feeling gratitude, maximum honesty, being surrounded by good people (and cutting out the bad) and coming up with new ideas.